 Flying cupids, launching hearts, and so much more!
-Let’s kick off the season with a 14 Valentines Day STEM challenges countdown.
-Valentines Day STEM activities are simple twists on your favorite, everyday STEM activities.
-Adding hearts, traditional holiday colors, or themed candies/supplies is great for young kids.
-Encourage a love of learning with holiday-themed STEM activities.
+Let’s kick off the season with a 14 days of STEM challenges.
+Valentine STEM activities are simple twists on your favorite, everyday STEM projects.
+Adding hearts, traditional holiday colors, or themed candies/supplies makes for fun Valentine’s Day activities for kids.
+Encourage a love of learning with simple STEM activities!

 14 DAYS OF VALENTINES DAY STEM ACTIVITIES

 Bring STEM fun to your Valentine’s Day this year!
-It’s super easy to give classic STEM activities a holiday makeover when you add theme accessories and of course traditional colors.
-This season we have been all over setting up fun and easy to do Valentines Day STEM activities and science experiments to get your kids thinking!
+It’s super easy to give our STEM challenges a Valentine theme makeover with simple materials and everyday supplies.
+Set up fun and easy to do Valentine STEM activities and science experiments to get your kids thinking!

 WHAT IS STEM?

 STEM takes science and builds in elements of technology, engineering, math, and sometimes even art.
 A good STEM activity will include at least two of these four pillars such as math and engineering or science and technology.

-Amazingly, STEM activities perfect for young kids because it provides so many valuable life lessons and skills such as observational skills, critical thinking skills, and design skills.
+Amazingly, a STEM activity is perfect for young kids because it provides so many valuable life lessons and skills such as observational skills, critical thinking skills, and design skills.
 It also provides a much-needed dose of failure before success.
 Perseverance and patience.
 Valentine STEM is also great for those kiddos who aren’t keen on crafts.